 The business of the corporation shall be managed by its Board of Directors.
-The number of directors which shall constitute the whole board shall not be more than nine (9).
-The number of directors may, from time to time, increase or decrease to not less than five (5) nor more than nine (9) by action of the Board of Directors.
-The Directors shall be elected at the fall general membership meeting.
-New board members shall take office at the next regularly scheduled Board meeting.
-No reduction of the number of Directors shall have the effect of removing any Director prior to the expiration of his/her term.

-Vacancies in the Board of Directors including those caused by an increase in the number of directors, may be filled by a majority vote of the remaining Directors, and each Director so elected shall hold office until the next general membership meeting.
+The number of directors shall not be less than five (5) nor more than nine (9).
+Vacancies in the Board of Directors, including those caused by an increase in the number of directors, may be filled by a majority vote of the remaining Directors, and each Director so elected shall hold office until the end of the term for whoch they were appointed.
+All directors serve on the Board of NOBL as volunteers and without any compensation of any type, form, or kind.

-A. Duties
+A. Duties - adds delegation to staff

 1. The Board of Directors shall establish necessary committees, authorize necessary studies and approve all agreements and contracts which are part of the NOBL programs.